 The taxable period is the fiscal year, which corresponds generally to the calendar year.
 For periodic activity, the fiscal year could be different from the calendar year.

-Companies are required to file an annual tax return before 30 April (for FY19 annual tax return and as a result of the Covid-19 crisis, the deadline has been postponed to 31 May 2020 for companies under the large companies directorate “DGE” and to 30 June 2020 for the rest of the companies) of the following year together with a detailed statement of proceeds paid to third parties with respect to subcontracted services, hiring of personnel and equipment, leases, and technical assistance services, as well as transfer pricing documentation.
+Companies are required to file an annual tax return before 30 April of the following year (for the FY19 annual tax return and as a result of the COVID-19 crisis, the deadline has been postponed to 31 May 2020 for companies under the large companies directorate (DGE) and to 30 June 2020 for the rest of the companies) together with a detailed statement of proceeds paid to third parties with respect to subcontracted services, hiring of personnel and equipment, leases, and technical assistance services, as well as transfer pricing documentation.
 Monthly tax returns, which include VAT, IBS instalments, WHTs, PIT, and payroll taxes, should be filed within 20 days of the following month.